-NOTE I&D is of utmost importance
+NOTE: I&D is of utmost importance

-Antibiotics may not be necessary for drained abscess without surrounding induration or erythema.
+Antibiotics may not be necessary for drained abscess without surrounding induration or erythema

-TMP/SMX DS 1 tab PO BID or Clindamycin 300mg PO TID or Doxycycline 100mg PO TID
+TMP/SMX DS 1 tab PO BID or Doxycycline 100mg PO BID or Clindamycin 300mg PO TID

-Duration of antibiotics for uncomplicated cellulitis in adults is usually 5 days for uncomplicated cases including a well-drained abscess without surrounding cellulitis but may be extended for severe or poorly responsive disease.
+Duration of antibiotics for uncomplicated cellulitis in adults is usually 5 days for uncomplicated cases including a well-drained abscess without surrounding cellulitis but may be extended for severe or poorly responsive disease

-COTE Ibuprofen 600mg PO TID should be added to all situations of cellulitis if no contraindications to NSAID therapy exist.
+NOTES Analgesia, such as ibuprofen or acetaminophen, should be added to all situations of cellulitis if no contraindications exist.

-Antibiotics with broad-spectrum gram-negative activity are NOT recommended except necrotizing fasciitis, and in most cases should be avoided.
+Antibiotics with broad-spectrum gram-negative activity are NOT recommended except necrotizing fasciitis.